MicrosoftDocs/cpp-docs/docs/standard-library/mem-fun-ref-t-class.md

 ---
 # mem_fun_ref_t Class

 An adapter class that allows a `non_const` member function that takes no arguments to be called as a unary function object when initialized with a reference argument.
+Deprecated in C++11, removed in C++17.

 ## Syntax